cgadwood/Elk-Stack-Sim/README.md

 First must be in the correct folder (this is the folder where the commands should be) cd /etc/ansible

 Then the command to run the playbook is: ansible-playbook (playbook name) (machine where playbook was installed)
                                          Example: ansible-playbook install_elk.yml elk

 After giving the ELK time to start, enter the following web address into any search bar:

 Http://(public IP of VM)(port number)
         Example: http://13.66.14.95:5601

 The same command can be done for our filebeat and metricbeat playbooks -install_filebeat.yml webservers -install_metricbeat.yml webservers

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._